The Curious Case of Benjamin Button (soundtrack): Development

-While composing the film's music, Desplat had took inspiration from the short story, in which Benjamin Button (Brad Pitt) is born an old man and goes through his life aging in reverse.
+While composing the film's music, Desplat had taken inspiration from the short story, in which Benjamin Button (Brad Pitt) is born an old man and goes through his life aging in reverse.
 Hence, he created a "palindrome-like structure" for the music, where the themes can be played in the same way forward as they do in reverse.
 Desplat added that he wrote the film's music with the subtlety referring that "it would take the viewers backseat to the movement of the picture".
 In an interview to National Public Radio, he said "If I were to show off too much about my reverse thing, it would be disconnected from the picture and the story, and we have to be really, completely overwhelmed by the story before everything."

 While scoring the film, he chose the sounds from New Orleans during the 1930s and 1940s, but did not fully embody into period American music, instead he incorporated textures of jazz flavour into the score, as Benjamin Button passes through the era of jazz music.
 However, Desplat maintained the subtlety in the sound, by not having a "swinging large band music".
 He took inspiration from Duke Ellington's musical works, which resulted in the "sweeping arrangements of piano, strings and horns".

 Desplat recorded the score in August 2008 at the Sony Scoring Stage in Sony Pictures Studios, Culver City, California.
 The Hollywood Studio Symphony orchestra consisting an 87-piece ensemble performed the music.
 Fincher applauded his work and further said "Alexandre [Desplat]'s music is playful and witty.
 But I think it’s the oblique nature by which he goes at things.
 With composers, I think you have to hire somebody you believe in and then get the fuck out of the way."